wootje/free-internet-radio/README.md

 # free-internet-radio
-Free internet radio with "https://radio-online" as backend.
+Free internet radio with <a href="https://www.radio-browser.info" target="_blank">https://www.radio-browser.info"</a> as backend.
 A large database with music songs.

 I made a free web-interface to play online radio.
 You can listen via my website or host it on your own webserver.
 You can also add radio stations on their website yourself.
 <br>